Voltage Transformer (Three-Phase)

 Details

-Number of turns of the third winding wire of the transformer.
+The number of turns of the wire of the third transformer winding.

 Dependencies

-To use this parameter, set the parameter Turns ratio parameterization by to .
-Number of turns
+To use this parameter, set for the parameter Turns ratio parameterization by meaning Number of turns.

 |